-Note that Nemiver will be much more helpful if the executable is compiled in debug mode (the -g flag with GCC).
+Note that Nemiver will be much more helpful if the executable is compiled in debug mode (the

 A good thing is that Nemiver is really fast to load, so you should instantly see the main screen in the default layout.

 By default, a breakpoint has been placed in the first line of the main function.
 This gives you the time to recognize the basic debugger functions:

 But maybe my personal favorite is the option "

 Run to cursor" which makes the program run until a precise line under your cursor, and is by default mapped to